 In other words, Netflix, Hulu, or whatever other service you want to connect to has no way to actually detect whether you’re connected through a VPN or not.
 Instead, it’s just blocking IP addresses it knows are shared among many people.

-The Solution: Get Your Own Private VPN IP Address
+The Solution: Get Your Own Private VPN IP Address (For An Additional Fee)

 So, to stop getting locked out, just stop using shared VPNs.
 Instead, you should get your own unique IP address associated with your VPN.
 There are a number of ways you could do this: